About us

 Policy Design Community

-Policy Design Community is for people who specialise in using design to make policy.
-It is open to everyone who works for a public sector organisation as a way to be part of a community of policy designers.
+Policy Design Community is for people who use design in policy making.
+It is open to anyone working in the public sector.
 You can find more information, join the community and subscribe to the community’s blog.

 Privacy notice